 As you can see, Google Analytics offers numerous options, and this list can surely be expanded.
 However, we provided you with the essentials that cannot be ignored.

-Use this checklist so you don’t forget to check essential Google Analytics reports and always track the improvements you have made.
-The team at InternetDevels is always here if you need any assistance regarding analytics tools.
+Use this checklist, so you don’t forget to check essential Google Analytics reports and always track the improvements you have made.
+The InternetDevels website development services company is always here if you need any assistance regarding analytics tools.